castacks/tartanair_tools/data_type.md

 ### Optical flow

 The optical flow maps are saved as a float32 numpy array, which is calculated based on the ground truth depth and ground truth camera motion, using [this](https://github.com/huyaoyu/ImageFlow) code.
 Dynamic objects and occlusions are masked by the mask file, which is a uint8 numpy array.
+We currently provide the optical flow for the left camera.

 * Load the optical flow
 ```